bernardtse/uob-data-bootcamp/README.md

 - **Skills:** Python, Scikit-learn (unsupervised learning)

 ### credit-risk-classification
+Loan Risk Prediction with Supervised Learning Models

 - **Overview:**

-  This challenge uses various techniques to train and evaluate a model based on loan risk.
+  This challenge uses various techniques to train and evaluate a supervised machine learning model based on loan risk.
 A dataset of historical lending activity from a peer-to-peer lending services company is used to build a model that can identify the creditworthiness of borrowers.

 - **URL:** [https://github.com/bernardtse/credit-risk-classification](https://github.com/bernardtse/credit-risk-classification)
 - **Skills:** Python, Scikit-learn (supervised learning)

 ### deep-learning-challenge
+Charity Funding Predictions with Neural Network Models

 - **Overview:**

   The non-profit foundation Alphabet Soup requires a tool to select funding applicants with the highest chance of success in their ventures.
 Using machine learning and neural networks, this challenge involves creating a binary classifier to predict whether applicants funded by Alphabet Soup will be successful.